 Step 4: Monitor and Optimize

-Use this data to optimize your email content, sending frequency, and recipient lists.
-Maintaining a low bounce and complaint rate is essential for keeping your sending reputation healthy.
+Use this data to optimize your content, sending frequency, and recipient lists.
+Keeping bounce and complaint rates low is essential for a healthy sender reputation.

 Common Use Cases for Amazon SES